lambdaclass/julia_simulations_playground/leader_election_simulation/README.md

 ### Setup

-To setup this scenario we need to create validators pool with $n$ validators, each of which has to stake a certain amount of credits $c$.
+To setup this scenario we need to create validator pool with $n$ validators, each of which has to stake a certain amount of credits $c$.

 ### Leader Election

-This can be modeled as a weighted random choice based on the validator's stake or as a equiprobable random choice.
+This can be modeled as a weighted random choice based on the validator's stake or as an equiprobable random choice.

 ### Proposal Acceptance